 Along with my suggestions for an Alabama road trip, I have included some fellow travel writers ideas and suggestions for what to do in Alabama, too.

 Alabama Road Trip Ideas

 Are you thinking about an Alabama road trip as part of a larger Southern USA road trip?
-Plenty of people I know have created a southern USA road trip that included the state of Alabama so I have broken this Alabama road trip guide into sections for Northern Alabama, Central Alabama and Coastal Alabama so that you can work the section of Alabama that you will be near into your own personalised road trip adventure.
+Plenty of people I know have created a southern USA road trip that included the state of Alabama so I have broken this Alabama road trip guide into sections for Northern Alabama, Central Alabama and Coastal Alabama.
+You can work the section of Alabama that you will be near into your own personalised road trip adventure.